 Following a ketogenic diet should be a lifestyle you enjoy, which isn’t possible if you feel deprived of your favorite foods.
-Luckily, with a few tweaks in ingredients, you can still enjoy various dishes.
+Luckily, with a few tweaks in ingredients, you can still enjoy a variety of dishes.

 Which is exactly what you’re about to do with these keto biscuits.

 The combination of whipping cream and eggs keeps these biscuits light and fluffy, counteracting the density of almond flour.
-Mozzarella cheese, an ingredient commonly used in pizza crusts and other low carb recipes, gives the mixture a dough-like texture.
+Mozzarella cheese, an ingredient commonly used in keto pizza crusts and other paleo and low-carb recipes, gives the mixture a dough-like texture.

 - 1 1/2 cups almond flour